rufaromugabe/spotfi/docs/OPENWRT-SETUP.md

 sh /tmp/openwrt-setup-cloud.sh YOUR_ROUTER_TOKEN

 # With custom server (for self-hosting)
-sh /tmp/openwrt-setup-cloud.sh YOUR_ROUTER_TOKEN wss://your-server.com/ws
+sh /tmp/openwrt-setup-cloud.sh YOUR_ROUTER_TOKEN wvgss://your-server.com/ws

-# With GitHub token (only needed for private repositories)
+# With GitHub token (if not stored in /etc/github_token)
 sh /tmp/openwrt-setup-cloud.sh YOUR_ROUTER_TOKEN wss://api.spotfi.com/ws ghp_your_token_here
 ```